asefahmed500/CodeVerse/README.md

 CodeVerse is a powerful, full-featured Integrated Development Environment (IDE) that runs entirely in your browser.
 Built with Next.js, React, and MongoDB, it provides a seamless, cloud-native development experience that allows you to write, test, and manage your code from anywhere, on any device.

+## Project Status

+**Complete & Fully Functional:** All core features have been implemented, tested, and are working as expected.
+The application is now considered stable and production-ready.

 ## Core Features

 *   **Full-Fledged Code Editor:** Powered by Monaco (the engine behind VS Code), featuring syntax highlighting, code snippets, and configurable settings.